BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/_index.md

 weight: 2
 ---

-#### Introduction XInvoice
+#### Introduction XRechnung

-As of 27.11.2020, suppliers of public clients must send invoices in the so-called **XInvoice** format.
+As of 27.11.2020, suppliers of public clients must send invoices in the so-called **XRechnung** format.
 This format is an XML-based data model that is currently being established as the standard for electronic invoices.

-The **XInvoice** module for Dynamics NAV / 365 Business Central is able to generate such electronic invoices in the **XInvoice** standard.
+The **XRechnung** module for Dynamics NAV / 365 Business Central is able to generate such electronic invoices in the **XRechnung** standard.